twittidai/TF2_Workshop/README.md

 # TF2_comparison Veoneer workshop

 ## Executive summary -
-This repository provides scripts to training full resolution 1024x2048x3 of cityscape data with TF2.0 on 1CPU vs 1GPU vs multi-gpus (8 gpus) on a single DGX
+This repository provides scripts to training full resolution 1024x2048x3 of cityscapes data with TF2.0 on 1CPU vs 1GPU vs multi-gpus (8 gpus) on a single DGX

 The data has been pre-processed and the labels were shrinked from 31 classes to 8 categories for simplification

 ## Requirements -
-This repository use docker container from  NGC repo and run and tested on DGX-1 with Linux (ubuntu 18.04) as OS with 8 V100 GPUs
+This repository use docker container from  NGC repo (go to https://ngc.nvidia.com/ ) and run and tested on DGX-1 with Linux (ubuntu 18.04) as OS with 8 V100 GPUs

 ## NVIDIA Docker used -
 TensorFlow 19.12-tf2-py3 NGC container